Koyonkara: Health

 The government ayurvedic hospital is situated at Koyonkara.

 The Taluk Government Hospital, Trikarpur, situated at Thankayam is one of the major hospital near to Koyonkara.

+There is a private eye hospital in the village.

 Community life

 Hindu, Muslim and Christianity are the main religions.
 Koyonkara Poomalakkavu Temple, Koyonkara Pallikal Bhagavathi Temple, Koormba Bhagavathi Temple (Cheermakkavu), Kunhalin Keeshil, vadakumbad juma masjid etc. are the main holy places.

 Poomalakavu is famous for "Paatulsavam", Poorakali and Marathukali.

 There are many clubs and social organizations working.
 It includes Malayala Kalavedi, Red Force Arts Sports Club, Vadakumbad arts & sports club (vasc) & Udaya Surya etc.

 Transportation

 Local roads have access to NH.66 which connects to Mangalore in the north and Calicut in the south.
 The nearest railway station is Trikarpur on Mangalore-Palakkad line.
 There are airports at Mangalore and Kannur.